-Croatia: Profitability of new TPP Plomin C21.
-July 2015. / SEE Energy News
+Croatia: Profitability of new TPP Plomin C, SEE Energy News

 The most developed countries of the world have decided to make a technological turnaround in their economies in the direction of renewable energy sources not only because of climate change but also to maintain dominance in the world economy.
 This is roadmap that all other countries should follow if they want to catch up with the most developed.
 Croatia at this moment in their development has completely different development path.
 The largest energy investment which planned by power utility company HEP is coal power plant.
 Instead of the future and new technologies, Croatia in terms of energy turns to the past and the technology of the early 20th centuary-said Vlasta Toth, a member of the Presidency of the Orah.

 HEP’S Director of Stategy and Corporate Development, Ljubica Cvenic, said recently that the construction of TE Plomin C part of strategy of long-term sustainable development and stable energy and business system of HEP.”HEP intends to apply the best available technology with the best systems to control impact on environmental ,” said Cvenić adding that the TPP Plomin C economically payable project and a great economic potential for the local community.
 Thanks to its geographical position,Croatia has a huge capacity in renewable wind and solar.This is our energy comparative advantage that should and could enable us to catch up with the most developed and forever ensure energy security and independence.